RaspAP/raspap-docs/docs/manual.md

 ```

-## Ubuntu-specific steps
+## Armbian-specific steps
 !!! note "Note"
-    This section concerns manual pre- and post-install steps required for the latest Ubuntu 23.04 (Lunar Lobster) and Armbian 23.11 (Jammy) releases.
+    This section concerns manual pre- and post-install steps required for the Armbian 23.11 (Jammy) release.
 They are not necessary with other distributions.

 RaspAP's installer will prompt you to stop and disable the `systemd-resolved` service listening on port 53 before installing `dnsmasq`.
 On Ubuntu 23.04 and Armbian 23.11 this results in a name resolution failure and the installation cannot continue.
 To resolve this, perform the following **pre-install steps**: